Updated May 26, 2019

-December in Indianapolis brings with it snow, ice and the dreaded “wintry mix” falling from the sky.
-It makes our roads and sidewalks sometimes treacherous, especially when temperatures fluctuate above and below freezing.
+December in Indianapolis brings snow, ice and the dreaded “wintry mix” falling from the sky.
+It sometimes makes our roads and sidewalks treacherous, especially when temperatures fluctuate above and below freezing.
 Additionally, we track snow indoors where it can melt and make floors slippery.

 If you fall on ice, snow or wet floors, you may suffer just a bruised ego—or you could be seriously hurt.
 If a fall lands you in the hospital, could you be entitled to compensation for your injuries?
 The answer depends on the circumstances that led to your fall.